tracymu/api-tutorial/instructions.md

 => "1975"
 ```

-# Let's build something using an API!
+## Let's build something using an API

 We're going to build a small rails app to get information from the OMDB API via a search box and display the results.